An Intro to Advanced Life Support

 Since all algorithms have a common core—treating cardiac and respiratory arrest when present, anyone taking an advanced life support course must understand the cardiac algorithm, which is explained as follows:

-- Activate the emergency response team.
-In health facilities, the emergency response team may also be known as a code team or rapid response team.
+1. Activate the emergency response team.
+In health facilities, the emergency response team may also be known as a code team or a rapid response team.
 In out-of-the-hospital environments, activating the emergency response involves contacting emergency medical services (EMS) or dialing 911.

 - a.
 At this point, the algorithm moves further away from a traditional BLS approach to care and into advanced care techniques for shockable rhythms.